dashingsoft/pyarmor/docs/security.rst

 Finally build `_pytransform.so` with this changed c file.

 When running obfuscated script, `_pytransform.so` loaded.
-Once a proected function is called, it will
+Once a protected function is called, it will

 1. Generate code from `function 1`
 2. Run `function 1`: